KhaledOmarMoustafa/SauceDemo/README.md

 2-TestNG.
 3-DataDriven (From an excel file).
 4-ShaftEngine.
-5-Allure Report.
-6-Page Object Model Design Pattern (POM).
+5-Page Object Model Design Pattern (POM).
-7-OOP Concepts.
+6-OOP Concepts.

 The Executed Test Cases Are Generated in order as Follows: